AI Agent ROI — The Numbers Behind 171% Average Returns

 The response to previous automation failures: previous automation was rule-based.
 It could not handle nuance, could not learn, and could not adapt.
 AI agents use judgment and handle the edge cases that rules-based systems could not.

-The response to technology maturity concerns: 171% average ROI is not a technology preview.
-It is what companies are reporting today.
+The response to technology maturity concerns: what we measured across our client deployments is 100-250% ROI within six months.
+That is not a technology preview.
+It is what we are seeing today.

 The response to missing data: the data you need is in your own CRM and inbox.
 The agent can show you exactly what it does in the first week.
 You do not need to project blind.